Brommah/cerestack/full_article.md

 ---

-## **🔄 Layer 5: Data Validation and Economics**
+## **🔄 Layer 5: The Automated Economy**

 Trust without verification is merely hope.
-In the Cere Stack, every computation has a receipt, every storage operation leaves a trace, and every byte transferred generates a cryptographic proof.
-This is not bureaucracy—it is the foundation of a trustless economy where value flows automatically to those who provide it.
+In the Cere Stack, the protocol itself is the CFO—automatically verifying work and paying for it.
+Every computation has a receipt, every storage operation leaves a trace, and every byte transferred generates a cryptographic proof.
+This is a self-funding, self-correcting economic system.

-**DAC: The Immutable Ledger of Truth**
+**DAC: The Receipt for Every Action**

 The Data Activity Capture (DAC) system aggregates these proofs in 10-minute windows called eras, creating Merkle trees that compress millions of operations into verifiable summaries.
 Think of it as a massive, distributed accounting system where every debit and credit is cryptographically signed, every transaction is linked to its predecessors, and the books balance automatically.